salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2018-09-12-device-contact-registration.md

 #### Avoiding orphaned contacts

 Depending on the design/usage of an application, orphaned contacts may not be entirely avoidable.
-However, the likelihood of an orphaned contact being created can be reduced by using the `delayRegistrationForContactKey` configuration flag when initializing the SDK.
+However, the likelihood of an orphaned contact being created can be reduced by using the `delayRegistrationUntilContactKeyIsSet` configuration flag when initializing the SDK.

-The default value for `delayRegistrationForContactKey` is `false`, but if a developer sets the flag to `true` the SDK will not send a registration request to the Marketing Cloud until a contact key has been set by the application.
+The default value for `delayRegistrationUntilContactKeyIsSet` is `false`, but if a developer sets the flag to `true` the SDK will not send a registration request to the Marketing Cloud until a contact key has been set by the application.
 For new installs of the application, this will prevent an unknown contact from being created in the Marketing Cloud.

 #### How is billing affected by orphaned contacts?